2. Geometric Progressions

 A Geometric Progression (GP) is formed by multiplying a starting number (a1) by a number r, called the common ratio.

-Here, we start with 5 and multiply by 2 each time to get the next number in the progression.
+In this example, we started with `5` and multiplied by `2` each time to get the next number in the progression.

-The n-th term of a GP is given by:
+The n-th term of a geometric progression is given by:

 an = a1rn-1